 Bagged leaves should be left with regular refuse pickup by Local Waste Services.

 Whether you pile, compost or bag them, review the best practices for protecting water quality and your local infrastructure from the Franklin County Soil and Water Conservation District:

 - Keep leaves out of the street and away from storm drain inlets so they are not windblown or carried by rainwater to street drains where they can block grates and cause street flooding.

 - If using a professional landscaper, request when a leaf-blower is used to clean pavement that it be directed back into the yard.

-- If using the normal refuse collection service, put leaves in trash cans marked “yard waste” or in the large paper bags sold for this purpose at stores.
+- If using the normal refuse collection service, place leaves in trash cans marked “yard waste” or in the large paper bags sold for this purpose.
 Leaves in plastic bags are not collected.
 Though yard waste paper bags are heavy-duty, rain can affect them, so avoid leaving out in the elements for an extended period.

 - Do not dump leaves into a ravine or stream.
 The leaf piles can form thick mats that won’t decompose over the winter, killing underlying vegetation, leading to erosion and subsequent water quality problems and property loss.

 - When leaves and other organic matter decomposes in streams, bacteria use up the dissolved oxygen needed for aquatic organisms causing “dead zones” that kill fish and other stream organisms.